TreeCaps: Tree-Based Capsule Networks for Source Code Processing: Empirical Evaluation

 \subsection{Model Analysis}

-To better understand the importance of the different components of our approach, we evaluate the effect of various aspects of the TreeCaps models.
-This subsection provides a robustness analysis and a comparison between DRSW algorithm and VTS algorithm.
-We use the code classification task on the OJ Dataset for the experiments in this subsection.\footnote{Additional analyses on the effect of the SC layer, effect of dimension size of capsules can be found in the supplementary materials.}
+To better understand the importance of different components of our approach, we evaluate the effect of various aspects of the TreeCaps models.
+This subsection provides a robustness analysis and a comparison between DRSW algorithm and VTS algorithm\footnote{More analyses on the effect of the SC layer, effect of dimension size of capsules can be found in the supplementary materials.}.